leonardoyamaguishi/data-science-project-2/README.md

 # Disaster Response Pipeline Project

 ## About this project:
 This is the second project from Udacity's Data Science Nanodegree.
-The objective is to develop an Extract Transform and Load pipeline and a Machine Learning pipeline for NLP.
+The objective is to develop an Extract, Transform and Load pipeline, a Machine Learning pipeline for NLP and a Web App for deployment.

 ## Installations:
 * [Python 3.9.1](https://www.python.org) [1]